Maximum Overdrive: Production

 Stephen King originally wanted Bruce Springsteen to play the role of Bill Robinson.
-Springsteen was unknown by De Laurentiis, so De Laurentiis personally hired "Martin's (Sheen) son," Emilio Estevez.
+Springsteen was unknown by De Laurentiis, so De Laurentiis personally hired "Martin's (Sheen) son", Emilio Estevez.
 It is believed De Laurentiis's insistence that Estevez participate in the film was when King became disillusioned with the production.
 King did try to create a positive environment for the crew, at one point renting out an entire theater to screen classic films such as Godzilla and Night of the Living Dead.
 He provided free refreshments and personal commentary during each film.
 King would also participate in golf cart races on the studio lot during down time.

 Many wardrobe and special effects choices were made by De Laurentiis personally.
 During a dailies screening of Laura Harrington's first scene, De Laurentiis became upset that she was wearing jeans.
-A new scene was written so she could change into something more revealing for the rest of the film.
+A new scene was written so her character Brett Graham could change into something more revealing for the rest of the film.
 The "Dixie Boy Truck Stop" set was built alongside of US-17/74, just across the Cape Fear River near Wilmington, North Carolina.
 It was a purpose-built location, existing specifically for the film.
 The land is now a privately owned storage area.
 All of the interior scenes were filmed at De Laurentiis' Wilmington-based studio facility, which at the time was called "DEG," or De Laurentiis Entertainment Group.
 One of the iconic Green Goblin heads from the cab of the Happy Toyz truck remained on the studio lot until the mid-90s, when it was sold to a private collector.